State of Washington Classified Job Specification

-Develops annual operating budget; responsible for operating within established budget; maintains control over assigned inventory; controls waste, etc;
+Develops annual operating forecast; responsible for operating within established forecast; maintains control over assigned inventory; controls waste;

-Operates/maintains all machinery and equipment required to meet production needs; trains offender workers in the operation/maintenance of equipment;
+Operates and maintains all machinery and equipment required to meet production needs; trains incarcerated workers in the operation and maintenance of equipment;

 Determines shop production schedule; schedules material, machinery, and workers to meet completion dates;

-Recommends design and engineering improvements to product/service; implements process improvements to enhance operations;
+Recommends design and engineering improvements to product and service; implements process improvements to enhance operations;

 Responsible for quality workmanship; adheres to quality standards;

-Accounts for assigned offender workers in accordance with security requirements; ensures plant operations meet Department security requirements; maintains tool control;
+Accounts for assigned incarcerated workers in accordance with security requirements; ensures plant operations meet Department security requirements; maintains tool control;

 Develops and operates preventative maintenance program for equipment;

-Hires inmate staff as necessary to ensure production schedule/service delivery is met in the units supervised; evaluates inmate staff performance;
+Hires incarcerated workers as necessary to ensure production schedule and service delivery is met in the units supervised; evaluates incarcerated workers performance;

-Ensures offender worker personnel actions and compensation are managed in accordance with Department directives; approves offender payroll for units supervised;
+Ensures incarcerated workers personnel actions and compensation are managed in accordance with Department directives; approves incarcerated workers payroll for units supervised;

-Operates a safety accident prevention program in accordance with Department policy; ensures staff and offender workers receive safety training and adhere to safe work practices;
+Operates a safety accident prevention program in accordance with Department policy; ensures staff and incarcerated workers receive safety training and adhere to safe work practices;